 Rob Bryan is a devoted family man and a principled consensus-builder.
 Rob believes that politics too often gets in the way of solutions, but that we can achieve the results our state needs through focused and principled leadership that is able to find common ground with others and focus on our most pressing issues.
 Our community has seen the devastating results of trying to fix our problems through more bureaucracy and a bigger government.

 Rob is a lawyer at Womble Carlyle Sandridge & Rice, the largest law firm headquartered in North Carolina, where he has built a successful commercial real estate practice.
 He has led commercial real estate development projects involving condominiums, assisted living facilities, residential subdivisions, shopping centers, medical office buildings, multi-family housing, and office and industrial parks.
-He has represented both landlords and tenants in leasing retail, warehouse, industrial and office space throughout his 14-year legal career.
+He has represented both landlords and tenants in leasing retail, warehouse, industrial and office space throughout his 16-year legal career.
 Business Leader magazine recognized Rob as one of its "Movers and Shakers" in the North Carolina business scene, and the Charlotte Business Journal named him a “Forty under 40” Award winner.
 Rob knows the demands facing Charlotte businesses and will be a strong advocate for business-friendly legislation.

 Rob is a graduate of UNC-Chapel Hill and Duke University Law School.
 He and his wife Dottie have six children and attend Uptown Church.